tothuhien/lsd2/README.md

 ## Output files:

-    .result : contain the estimated rates, root date, possibly confidente intervals, outlier tips and the value of the objective function.
+    .result : contain the estimated rates, root date, possibly confidence intervals, outlier tips and the value of the objective function.

-    .nexus : trees in nexus format which contain information about the dates of internal nodes (named date), branch lengths, and the confidence intervals (named CI) if option -f was used.
+    .nexus : trees in nexus format which contain information about the dates of internal nodes, branch lengths, and the confidence intervals (CI) if option -f was used.

     .date.nexus : trees in nexus format where branch lengths are rescaled to time unit by multiplying with the estimated rate.